 When most people think of New York City, The Big Apple, or The City That Never Sleeps, the image that comes to mind is of Manhattan.
 Manhattan is home to the most iconic places and landmarks in NYC and has built a reputation as the leading financial, cultural, and entertainment center of the world.

 Already the most densely populated borough in New York City, with approximately 1.6 million residents, Manhattan’s daytime population more than doubles during weekdays as commuters flood the city to work in over 500 million square feet of office space.
-New developments like Hudson Yards add to the square footage of office space every year, ensuring that companies of all shapes and sizes will continue to have plenty of ideal options to fit their office needs.
+New developments such as Hudson Yards add to the square footage of office space inventory every year, ensuring that companies of all shapes and sizes will continue to have plenty of direct lease, sublease, and flexible lease options to suit their needs.

 Manhattan Office Space | Lease Data & Trends